Your dog deserves a name that echoes your interests and is unique, but not too odd that you're embarrassed to call him at the dog park.

 Common names of plants that are often used for dog names are Daisy, Rose, Lily, Marigold and many more.

-As a gardener and a certified horticulturist, I made the decision to marry my two favorite things; plants and dogs.
+As a gardener and a certified horticulturist, I made the decision to marry my two favorite things; plants (or gardens) and dogs.
 Now, I choose a name for my dogs that is also the name of a plant, but sometimes they aren't that common.

 I like that the names of plants are so unique and unusual, but roll off the tongue.